primefaces/primefaces/docs/15_0_0/core/ajaxJavascriptApi.md

 # AJAX Javascript API

-PrimeFaces AJAX Javascript API is powered by jQuery and optimized for JSF.
+PrimeFaces AJAX Javascript API is powered by jQuery and optimized for Jakarta Faces.
 The whole API consists of three properly namespaced simple JavaScript functions.

 [See the AJAX Javascript API Docs.](../jsdocs/modules/src_PrimeFaces.PrimeFaces.ajax.html)

 ## PrimeFaces.ajax.Request

-Sends AJAX requests that execute JSF lifecycle and retrieve partial output.
+Sends AJAX requests that execute Jakarta Faces lifecycle and retrieve partial output.

 See the [APIDocs for PrimeFaces.ajax.Request](../jsdocs/interfaces/src_PrimeFaces.PrimeFaces.ajax.Request.html#handle) for details.
 Briefly, the function signature is as follows: